Computer Networking Chapter 2 (Layer 3-4)

 UDP

-- The application layer has to strip data on its own before being transmitted.
+- Unlike TCP, the application layer has to strip data on its own before being transmitted.

 - Packets will be sent and can be dropped in a different order than they were transmitted.